Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Introduction

 A step in this direction is provided by a DFT study looking at the segregation behaviour of various alloying elements substituting a Mg atom in the first layer for the single coverage of $\frac{1}{9}$\,ML (monolayer; at 1\,ML all atoms in the topmost Mg layer would be substituted by an alloying element)~\cite{Wang2021}.
 This study showed that segregation of Ca from the bulk to the Mg\,(0001) surface is thermodynamically favored.
 However, the systematic exploration of the dependence of Al and Ca surface segregation on alloy concentration, as well as the transfer of this information to construct surface phase diagrams, is lacking.

 In this study, we therefore employ DFT calculations and focus on the initial, i.e. non-oxidised state of Mg alloys with dilute bulk concentrations of Al and Ca, constructing surface phase and surface Pourbaix diagrams.
 To identify the stable surface structures, we consider two scenarios: i) the surface of as cast Mg-Al and Mg-Ca alloys in the absence of an oxidizing medium (in vacuum) and ii) the surface when the as cast alloy is exposed to a corrosive environment.
 Accounting for the relevance of water for wet corrosion we include it in the calculations for the later case, by modelling it as an implicit solvent~\cite{Mathew2014, Mathew2019}.
-The dependence of the surface segregation behavior on surface coverage is accounted for by considering different surface coverages ranging from as low as $\Theta=\frac{1}{36}$\,ML up to a full monolayer.
+The dependence of the surface segregation behavior on surface coverage is accounted for by considering different surface coverages ranging from as low as $\theta=\frac{1}{36}$\,ML up to a full monolayer.
+We limit this study to the Mg(0001) surface, which is the most stable close-packed hcp surface termination~\cite{Vitos1998} and has been widely studied both computationally and experimentally~\cite{Namba1981,Bungaro1997,Schroder2004,Kim2005,Pozzo2009}.
+Though realistic surface structures are more complex, low index surfaces such as the Mg(0001) serve as a model system to study generic behavior and chemical trends.